Almighty-Tycoons/Swap-Numbers/storyboard/README.md

 ## Storyboard (Round 2)

-Experiment 1: Write a program swaps values of two variables using a third variable.
+Experiment 1: Write a program that swaps values of two variables using a third variable.

 ### 1. Story Outline: